ggorlen/resources/README.md

 ## Project Ideas
-- script that calls pd noise patch, generates artwork and posts to bandcamp via puppeteer or another file sharing service
+- script that calls pd patch, generates artwork and posts to bandcamp via puppeteer or another file sharing service
+- write another scrobbler that works by day and follows bandcamp
+- bandcamp command line listening streamer based on urls
+- Make a simple DIY label CMS or bandcamp clone; host on Heroku
 - write some RTS demo sketches
   - <a href="https://sandruski.github.io/RTS-Group-Movement/">https://sandruski.github.io/RTS-Group-Movement/</a>
   - <a href="https://medium.com/@mscansian/a-with-navigation-meshes-246fd9e72424">Nav meshes</a>
   - <a href="http://www.red3d.com/cwr/boids/">Boids</a>
 - write a time clock web app and keep exact totals for freelance work
+- react native mp3 player with mono mode using mpg123 or something
+- auto-queue recent bandcamp releases into command line player via scraping
+  - could be a master "to listen" list on glitch which the command line script can automatically pull from. option to search and autoplay something from discogs, youtube or bandcamp
 - write a stack machine
 - stack overflow comments sentiment analyzer
+- do generative eno ambient series covers with pointillist effect in js canvas
 - make an IR-\>spim runner in node/mips compiler + host on heroku
 - <a href="https://en.wikipedia.org/wiki/Tic-tac-toe_variants">https://en.wikipedia.org/wiki/Tic-tac-toe_variants</a>
 - write an app that scrapes recent posts by favorite SO users